highlightjs/highlight.js/readme.eng.txt

       color: green;
     }

-You can use included sample.css as a starting point for you own style.
+Highligt.js comes with several style themes located in "styles" directory that can be used directly or as a base for your own experiments.

 A full list of available classes is below ("Languages").